pomkos/cv/index.md

 ## Presentations, Publications

 `2021`
-- Presentation at the Society for Neuroscience's Annual Conference
+- Research poster at the Society for Neuroscience's Annual Conference
   - *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*
 - Presentation at Kent State University's Biomedical Sciences Student Advisory Council Datablitz
   - *Parkinson's disease, dance, and dynamic cycling*

 `2020`
-- Presentation at the Brain Health Research Institute's Eigth Annual Neuroscience Symposium
+- Research poster at the Brain Health Research Institute's Eigth Annual Neuroscience Symposium
   - *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*

 `2019`